syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/How-to-save-ComboBox-cell-value-instantly-after-the-Dropdown-is-Closed.md

 # How to save ComboBox cell value instantly after the dropdown is closed?

 To save ComboBox cell value immediately after the dropdown is closed; SaveCellInfo event must be triggered.
 To initiate SaveCellInfo event, EndEdit() has to be called.
-Also, in the CurrentCellCloseDropDown event CurrentCell.EndiEdit() is called.
+Also, in the CurrentCellCloseDropDown event CurrentCell.EndEdit() is called.

 {% highlight c# %}